SergioGesteira/Wallet-SSI/README.md

 🔮 Future Work

-Adding support for more wallets and/or blockchain networks.
+-Adding support for more wallets and/or blockchain networks.
-Enhancing scalability and data storage solutions.
+-Enhancing scalability and data storage solutions.
-Improving DID ownership verification mechanisms before issuing credentials.
+-Improving DID ownership verification mechanisms before issuing credentials.

 📫 Contact & Collaboration

 If you’re interested in Self-Sovereign Identity, Web3, and Decentralized Authentication, feel free to connect! 🚀

 💼 LinkedIn: https://www.linkedin.com/in/sergio-gesteira-gonz%C3%A1lez